oVirt/ovirt-site/source/uncategorized/security-advisories.html.md

 This page lists all security vulnerabilities fixed in oVirt.
 Each vulnerability is assigned a security impact rating on a four-point scale (low, moderate, important and critical).
 The versions that are affected by each vulnerability are also listed.

+## [Important] CVE-2014-0160 (Heartbleed) ovirt-node-iso: OpenSSL exposes information disclosure in handling of TLS heartbeat extension packets

+### Description

+A missing bounds check was found in the way OpenSSL handled TLS heartbeart extension packets.
+This flaw could be used to reveal up to 64k of memory from a connected client or server. ovirt-node-iso included a vulnerable version of OpenSSL.

+### Affected versions

+Only ovirt-node-iso images based on Red Hat Enterprise Linux 6.5 are affected.
+This includes ovirt-node-iso-3.4-20140410.0.el6.iso and ovirt-node-iso-3.4-20140423.0.el6.iso.
+A patched image is available here: <http://resources.ovirt.org/pub/ovirt-3.4/iso/ovirt-node-iso-3.4-20140423.1.el6.iso>

+### Patch commit(s)

+N/A

 ## [Moderate] CVE-2013-4367 ovirt-engine: some config files left world-writable due to improper use of os.chmod()

 ### Description